jony5/CRNRSTN/README.md

 3) Update the CRNRSTN configuration file, _crnrstn.config.inc.php, to have it represent the full landscape of hosting environments within which your application will be running.
 Use the
-   $_SERVER data presented by crnrstn_config_debug.php within each environment from Step 2 above (see working example at http://crnrstn.evifweb.com/crnrstn_config_debug.php to review debug output of CRNRSTN when fully configured).
+   $_SERVER data presented by crnrstn_config_debug.php within each environment from Step 2 above (see working debug example at http://crnrstn.evifweb.com/crnrstn_config_debug.php to review debug output of CRNRSTN when fully configured).
 The CRNRSTN debugger assumes that $_SERVER param "SERVER_NAME" has been defined for each environment...so at least define that one (1) SERVER param through defineEnvResource() for each hosting environment to support CRNRSTN's